I Review The Flow Hive

 - Warre Hive Style Roof

-- Top and Bottom Entrances w/ Reducers
+- Bottom Entrances w/ Reducers

-In the end, you’d have a functioning hive with flow frames for less than the full price of a Flow Hive.
+In the end, you would have a functioning hive with flow frames for less than the full price of a Flow Hive.
 With the exception of the bees not always taking to the plastic Flow Frames, this combination of Flow Super and Beecentric Hive would solve all of the issues mentioned above.
 This is what managing the hive would look like:

-Once the hive is three boxes high, you should see the bees storing honey in the top-most box.
+- Summer: Once the hive is three boxes high, you should see the bees storing honey in the top-most box.
 At this point, add the Flow Super to the very top.
 Perform regular checks to make sure the bees have accepted the plastic foundation and are using it.
 Continue with regular inspections.
 When the Flow Frames are filled and capped honey, extract.
 Reset Flow Frames and repeat as often as possible.

-Remove the Flow Supers when the honey flow slows down towards the end of the season.
+- Fall: Remove the Flow Supers when the honey flow slows down towards the end of the season.
 Let the bees backfill the remaining three boxes with honey.
 They will start storing honey at the top.
 Monitor progress.
 The goal is to let them fill two boxes with honey for the Winter.
-They should be able to do this by the time Winter hits but feed them if you think they’re going to run short.
+They should be able to do this by the time Winter hits, but feed them if you think they’re going to run short.

-Click here, for more information on the Beecentric Hive or here from some of the most Frequently Asked Questions.
+Click here for more information on the Beecentric Hive or here from some of the most Frequently Asked Questions.

 *Prices converted from USD to Canadian Dollars on Nov 3, 2016.
 Flow Hive and Super prices do not take shipping or customs into account.